ChiragKalra/Organiso/README.md

 </p>

 ## Contribute
-You can contribute by reporting any bugs you find in Issues or use the in-app report a bug activity.
+You can contribute by reporting any bugs you find in Issues or via the in-app report a bug activity.

 If you wish to add a feature to the app then pull request.